eric-zqwang/puzzlefusion-plusplus/docs/data_preparation.md

 ### Matching data
 You can download the matching data from [here](https://drive.google.com/file/d/1wC9BU_Z2PD8G7UkPczZDFuDZhQnuKKvp/view?usp=drive_link).

-The verifier data and matching data need to generate the data from [Jigsaw](https://github.com/Jiaxin-Lu/Jigsaw).
-Since this process is quite complex, we will upload the processed data for now.
-More details on how to obtain this processed data will be provided later.
+The verifier data and matching data are generated using [Jigsaw](https://github.com/Jiaxin-Lu/Jigsaw).
+For more details about data generation, please refer to the guide in our [Jigsaw_matching](../Jigsaw_matching/README.md) subfolder.

 ## Checkpoints
 We provide the checkpoints at this [link](https://drive.google.com/file/d/1oj2t7nwRJMizGveBANR21ssF4o3TNJ8Q/view?usp=sharing).
-Please download and place them as ./work_dirs/ then unzip.
+Please download and place them in project_root/ then unzip.

 ## Structure
 Finally, the overall data structure should looks like: